 It didn’t try to build a full AI development platform, just one feature that developers could use immediately.

-The cost to build an AI MVP can vary widely, but most projects fall between $20,000 and $100,000+, depending on scope, complexity, and how the system is designed.
-If you're planning beyond MVP, understanding AI development cost becomes important.
+The mobile app development cost to build an AI MVP can vary widely, but most projects fall between $20,000 and $100,000+, depending on scope, complexity, and system design.

 Instead of guessing a number, it’s easier to break the cost down by what you’re actually building: